-Ham is a classic main course around the holidays, and the nice thing about buying a ham is that most of the work is already done for you.
+Ham is a classic main course around the holidays.
+The nice thing about buying a ham is that most of the work is already done for you.
 Hams come pre-smoked, fully cooked and spiral cut, all you have to do is add some flavorings and you’re ready to go.
-This glazed ham has a rich and delicious glaze that gets perfectly caramelized in the oven.
+This glazed ham has a rich and delicious glaze that caramelizes in the oven.
 Best of all, it’s super easy to make!

-You’ll need to reserve half of the glaze to use after your ham is mostly cooked through.
+- You’ll need to reserve half of the glaze to use after your ham mostly cooks through.
 You can store the glaze at room temperature or in the fridge.
 The glaze may start to harden as it sits – simply microwave the glaze in 30 second increments until it’s liquid when you’re ready to use it.

 You can plan on serving about 3/4 pound of ham per person for a standard bone-in half ham.
 If you’d like a lot of leftovers at the end of your meal, you can increase this amount to 1 pound of ham per person.

-Your ham is already cooked when it comes out of the package, all you’re actually doing is warming your ham through to the proper food safe temperature.
-A ham is ready to eat when a thermometer inserted into the thickest part of the ham reads at least 140 degrees F.
+The overwhelming majority of hams are already cooked.
+All you’re actually doing is warming your ham through to the proper food safe temperature.
+A ham is ready to eat when a thermometer inserted into the thickest part of the ham reads at least 145 degrees F.